Student Handbook Updates

 If a student travels to an area which the School deems to be high risk (based on local, state, and federal recommendations), or if the student engages in activity which, in the opinion of the School’s administration, might jeopardize the health and safety of himself or the School community (which may include off campus athletics, attending large gatherings, etc.), he may be required to quarantine for a period of 14 days off-campus and continue his studies remotely without any reduction in tuition (reference the Parental Implied Consent and Social Contract).

 Depending on the prevalence and the overall decision of the School, the student will be required to do a 14-day self-quarantine at home and produce a negative PCR test within 3-5 days of returning to campus.
 The student will also be tested upon their arrival to campus through Jackson Lab and will remain in the quarantine dorm or his room until that test result is received.
-The cost of this test is $95.00 and will be charged to the student’s account.
+The cost of this test is $75.00 and will be charged to the student’s account.
+This repopulation test will only be administered on Saturdays before 2:00pm at the Health Center.
 The approval for return to campus will be at the discretion of the Deans of Students’ Office.

 Students may request to travel home for medical appointments and other extenuating circumstances deemed appropriate by the administration.
 These situations will be vetted with the parents/guardians, knowing that this partnership is vital to ensure that these leaves are warranted.
 Students may need to provide a medical note and may be subject to the quarantine/testing requirements listed above.